mulderp/mulderp.github.com/_posts/2013-02-01-minimum-nginx-node-with-librarian-chef.md

    $ librarian-chef init
 </pre>

-This gives us the 'Cheffile', which is conceptually close to Ruby's 'Gemfile'.
+This gives us the 'Cheffile', which is conceptually close to Bundler's 'Gemfile'.

 ## Edit Cheffile